Jack-Stoetzel/COSC330/Project2/README.md

 #Read Me PLZ

-command to compile Stock.java:
+command to compile:

-javac -cp json-20190722.jar Stock.java
+javac -cp json-20190722.jar *.java

 command to run:

-java -Xbootclasspath/a:json-20190722.jar Stock
+java -Xbootclasspath/a:json-20190722.jar <name of class you want to run>

-main in Stock.java will be removed eventually
+mains in all classes will be removed eventually, they are for testing purposes only